CL123123/Assignment1-FINAL/README.md

 ### Functions:

-This plugin exposes some functions, them are:
+This plugin exposes some functions, they are:

 `$.material.init()` is a shortcut to run all the following commands.
 `$.material.ripples()` will apply ripples.js to the default elements.